pallets/flask/docs/installation.rst

     $ deactivate

-After doing this, the prompt of your shell should be as familar as before.
+After doing this, the prompt of your shell should be as familiar as before.

 Now, let's move on.
 Enter the following command to get Flask activated in your virtualenv::